HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 The explanation is as follows:

-1. In the first iteration, `$fibonacci` only has two initial values, and the value of `$fibonacci[-2]` is 0, so the rule of `ADD` actuator is: `LT 20 BY 0`.
+1. In the first iteration, `$fibonacci` only has two initial values.
+And the value of `$fibonacci[-2]` is 0.
+So the rule of `ADD` actuator is: `LT 20 BY 0`.
 Since the initial value of the iteration result is 1 (specified by the `on` attribute), the result of this iteration is 1.
-Afterwards, the result is appended to the `$fibonacci` array.
+Afterwards.
+The result is appended to `$fibonacci` array.
-1. In the second iteration, there are three values in `$fibonacci`, and the value of `$fibonacci[-2]` is 1, so the rule of `ADD` actuator is: `LT 20 BY 1`, since the last The result of the iteration is 1, so the result of the evaluation is 2.
-Afterwards, the result is appended to the `$fibonacci` array.
+1. In the second iteration, there are three values in `$fibonacci`, and the value of `$fibonacci[-2]` is 1.
+So the rule of `ADD` actuator is: `LT 20 BY 1`.
+Since the last result of the iteration is 1, so the result of the evaluation is 2.
+Afterwards, the result is appended to `$fibonacci` array.
-1. In the third iteration, there are four values in `$fibonacci`, and the value of `$fibonacci[-2]` is 1, so the rule of `ADD` actuator is: `LT 20 BY 1`, due to the above The result of the second is 2, so the result of the evaluation is 3.
-Afterwards, the result is appended to the `$fibonacci` array.
+1. In the third iteration, there are four values in `$fibonacci`, and the value of `$fibonacci[-2]` is 1.
+So the rule of `ADD` actuator is: `LT 20 BY 1`.
+Due to the above result is 2, so the result of the evaluation is 3.
+Afterwards, the result is appended to `$fibonacci` array.
-1. In the fourth iteration, there are five values in `$fibonacci`, and the value of `$fibonacci[-2]` is 2, so the rule of `ADD` actuator is: `LT 20 BY 2`, due to the above The result of the second is 3, so the result of the evaluation is 5.
+1. In the fourth iteration, there are five values in `$fibonacci`, and the value of `$fibonacci[-2]` is 2.
+So the rule of `ADD` actuator is: `LT 20 BY 2`.
+Due to the above result is 3, so the result of the evaluation is 5.
 Afterwards, the result is appended to the `$fibonacci` array.
-1. At the fifth iteration, there are six values in `$fibonacci`, and the value of `$fibonacci[-2]` is 3, so the rule of the `ADD` actuator is: `LT 20 BY 3`, due to the above The result of the second is 5, so the result of the evaluation is 8.
+1. At the fifth iteration, there are six values in `$fibonacci`, and the value of `$fibonacci[-2]` is 3, so the rule of the `ADD` actuator is: `LT 20 BY 3`.
+Due to the above result is 5, so the result of the evaluation is 8.
 Afterwards, the result is appended to the `$fibonacci` array.
-1. At the sixth iteration, there are seven values in `$fibonacci`, and the value of `$fibonacci[-1]` is 5, so the rule of `ADD` actuator is: `LT 20 BY 5`, due to the above The result of the second is 8, so the result of the evaluation is 13.
+1. At the sixth iteration, there are seven values in `$fibonacci`, and the value of `$fibonacci[-1]` is 5, so the rule of `ADD` actuator is: `LT 20 BY 5`.
+Due to the above result is 8, so the result of the evaluation is 13.
 Afterwards, the result is appended to the `$fibonacci` array.
-1. At the seventh iteration, there are eight values in `$fibonacci`, and the value of `$fibonacci[-1]` is 8, so the rule of `ADD` actuator is: `LT 20 BY 8`, due to the above The result of the second is 13, so the result of the evaluation is 21.
+1. At the seventh iteration, there are eight values in `$fibonacci`, and the value of `$fibonacci[-1]` is 8, so the rule of `ADD` actuator is: `LT 20 BY 8`.
+Due to the above result is 13, so the result of the evaluation is 21.
 The iteration terminates because the result does not satisfy the condition of `LT 20`.

 It should be noted that the processing of executor rule strings generally has the following two stages: